Azure-Samples/azure-ai-vision/face/PortraitProcessing/README.md

 ## Portrait Processing

-The sample demonstrates how to make a portrait image out of an original image by using Azure Face API and Azure Background Removal API, as illustrated below:
+The sample demonstrates how to make a portrait image out of an original image by using Azure Face API and Background Removal, as illustrated below:

 | Input Image | Output Portrait | (Intermediate) Output Matting |
 | :-: | :-: | :-: |